YouGov-Data/covid-19-tracker/README.md

 It is designed to provide behavioural analysis on how different populations are responding to the pandemic, helping public health bodies in their efforts to limit the impact of the disease.
 Anonymised respondent level data will be available for all public health and academic institutions globally.

 The questions in the survey, led by IGHI, cover data on testing, symptoms, self-isolating in response to symptoms and the ability and willingness to self-isolate if needed.
 It also looks at behaviours, including going outdoors, working outside the home, contact with others, hand washing and the extent of compliance with 20 common preventative measures.

-IGHI has built a publicly available [dashboard](http://www.coviddatahub.com) to visualise the data.

 The datafiles contain responses from nationally representative surveys of the general public about symptoms, testing, self-isolation, social distancing and behaviour.